-The Audit Committee of our Board is required to review and approve any transactions with related persons (as such term is defined under Item 404 of Regulation S-K).
+The audit committee is required to review and approve any transactions with related persons (as such term is defined under Item 404 of Regulation S-K).

 Corporate Governance

 Corporate Governance Documents

 We maintain a corporate governance webpage at the "Corporate Governance" link under the "Investor Relations" link at http://saratogainvestmentcorp.com.